How to Engrave Metal: 4 Practical Methods Explained

 ©Wesley Treat – YouTube

-Method 4: Laser Engraving Metal
+Method 4: Engraving Metal with a Laser Machine

 To date, laser engraving is the latest and most advanced technique for inscribing designs onto metal surfaces.
 Unlike traditional methods that rely on manual tools, laser engraving uses a concentrated laser beam to etch designs onto materials.
 This intense beam melts or evaporates the surface of the material, leaving a permanent mark on the material.